 A. Natural Suspending Agents

-- Tragacanth: Used as 0.1–1% mucilage.
+- Tragacanth: Used as a 0.1–1% mucilage.
 One of the most effective natural suspending agents.

 - Bentonite: An inorganic clay that swells in water to form a thixotropic gel.